njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 * Computes correlation values used to match patten noise of compressed images with.
 * Displays a confusion matrix comparing predicted vs. actual camera sources.

+## Result Analysis
+Robustness of Sigma Filter:
+* The Sigma filter consistently yielded high correlation values and 100% SCI accuracy across all tested compression formats and target sizes—even at extreme compression levels (e.g., 100KB).
+This demonstrates the Sigma filter strength in preserving fine sensor noise patterns critical for reliable fingerprint extraction.

+Limitations of Gaussian Filter:
+* While the Gaussian filter achieved perfect identification under mild compression (3MB), its accuracy sharply declined under stronger compression.
+This was consistent with reduction in quality of the compressed images.
+In some cases (e.g., JP2 or JXL at 100KB), accuracy dropped below 50%, and correlation scores were notably low.
+This emphasizes its reduced effectiveness in challenging conditions, due to uniform smoothing which may suppress PRNU traces.

+Compression Standard Comparison:
+* JPEG and JXR showed better performance under the Gaussian filter at under mild compression but failed under higher compression.
+* JP2 and JXL both  showed worse robustness under Sigma filtering, both in accuracy and correlation values.
+The correlation values improved across different standards with Sigma filtering.
+Correlation Trends:
+* It was observed that Gaussian-filtered results maintained low correlation values yet accurate predictions, highlighting that correlation magnitude alone is not always a reliable indicator unless the signal is well-preserved.
+* In contrast, Sigma filtering maintained both high correlation and stable classification, making it more dependable even for very poor images.

 ## How It Works
 Training Phase:
 * Extracts PRNU noise from each image.